ALTER NATIVE CONTRIBUTORS APPLICATION

 How many services and experiences should I run?

-In order to keep your contract active after 12 months you need to run at least 2 successful days of work p/year, meaning that if you aim to get and keep the network photographer status you should run at least 2 daily tour p/year.
+But in order to keep your contract active after 12 months you need to do at least 2 successful days of work p/year, meaning that if you aim to keep and maintain the network photographer status.

 Active photographer should run at least 10 successful days of work p/year.
-They can be daily tours or, in accordance with your experience and the management, longer tours or services (up to 5).
+They can be daily tours or, in accordance with your experience and the management, 10 services or 50 hours of agency services.

 What do you mean with ``contributor status``?

 - Network contributors

 The contributor status is defined by a list based on n.of days worked with AlterNative Photo p/year, n.of participants, feedback, reviews and involvement within the company (social media interactions, blog posting etc.) etc.

 The status will also determine the right on private assignments.

 If not differently specify, new contributors will start as “network contributors”.

 - One contributor (or more, depending on management decisions) of the active photographers will be chosen, once per year, as photographer main contributor for the next expedition